kaligraffy/basiccryptmypi/README.md

 ISSUES

+Main issues is error handling and the unmount logic at the moment.

 Raise on here and I'll try and fix them as soon as I can, this is a refactor of an existing project, I highly anticipate bugs, despite removing a large amount of code which *should* make this more predictable.